Last Updated on July 17, 2025 by Lisa Keys

-Much of the high school years for William and I were difficult.
-We butt heads a lot.
-The truth is, I was an overprotective nag who did not choose her battles wisely.
-Clearly, I did not understand his military dream.
-My instincts led me in a direction that only a parent like me could understand.
-I needed to protect him from himself because no one else would.
+William and I navigated difficult high school years.
+We often clashed.
+The truth is, I was an over protective nag who didn't choose my battles wisely.
+I clearly didn't understand his military dream.
+My instincts, which only a parent like me could truly grasp, led me to protect him from himself because no one else would.

-It made no sense to me that at age 17 he could sign on that enlisted dotted line.
-I wanted him to take more time to grow up.
-I wanted him to go to college.
+At 17, he could sign that enlisted dotted line, and it made no sense to me.
+I wanted him to take more time to grow up and attend college.
 He was smart, with his whole life ahead of him.
-Wouldn’t his life be better with a college education, a bit more age and as an officer?
+Wouldn't a college education, a bit more age, and an officer's commission improve his life?
 Like my father, I was determined to offer my children the best education I could.
-So, off to one of the best high schools in the country he would go.
-Surely, he would change his mind and aspire to higher education like his peers.
+So, he went off to one of the best high schools in the country.
+Surely, I thought, he would change his mind and aspire to higher education like his peers.

 OK, I admit I was wrong.
-While William flourished socially and athletically, he did just enough to get by academically.
-At this time in his life he just wasn’t interested in math or science or thoughts of college.
-I mistakenly thought I could change that.
-When I think about all those times I was breathing down his neck about homework, or being upset over grades or him not living up to expectations it makes me sad.
-I wasted so much precious time rather than seeing the road less travelled was the perfect path for him.
+William flourished socially and athletically, but he only did just enough academically.
+At that time in his life, he simply wasn't interested in math, science, or thoughts of college.
+I mistakenly believed I could change that.
+When I think about all those times I was breathing down his neck about homework, or getting upset over grades, or him not living up to expectations, it saddens me.
+I wasted so much precious time instead of seeing that the road less traveled was the perfect path for him.

 William graduated Valedictorian (OMG) of his navy corpsman class.
 There never was a doubt in my mind that when he loved something he could and would do it better than anyone else.
 His Navy mission is what he loved.
 I finally came to grips with that.
 I apologized for being the nag.
 Yes, I admitted I was wrong.
 Finally, he understood my fears.
 I understood his dreams.
 These were the best words ever spoken, in addition to, "I love you no matter what."